lsolbach/qclojure/README.md

    High-performance local simulator with job submission, status tracking, and statistical measurement results with configurable shot counts

+4. **OpenQASM 2.0 Integration**

+   Bidirectional conversion between quantum circuits and OpenQASM format for interoperability with other quantum computing platforms

+4. **Visualization**

+   Vizualization of quantum states and quantum circuits as ASCII, SVG or HTML.

 8. **Comprehensive Testing & Validation**

    Extensive test suite with statistical validation of quantum circuit behavior and measurement outcomes

 ## Usage
+QClojure is a library to be used in programs or interactive within the REPL.

 ```clojure
 (require '[org.soulspace.qclojure.domain.quantum-circuit :as qc])
 (require '[org.soulspace.qclojure.application.quantum-backend :as qb])